Sharanagati: Synonyms

-In Gitarthasangraha (an analysis of the Bhagavad Gita), Yamuna identifies saranagati as a key theme of Chapter 7.
-In his commentary, Ramanuja also echoes this, but uses the word prapatti instead, treating it as synonymous with saranagati.
+In Gitarthasangraha (an poem on the Bhagavad Gita), wherever Yamuna uses the term saranagati Ramanuja, in his commentary, uses the word prapatti, thus treating the words as synonyms.
 Ramanuja also introduces samasrayana to denote seeking refuge in the "human form of the deity", such as Krishna.
-While prapatti and saranagati are used interchangeably to denote refuge in God, samasrayana refers more narrowly to refuge in an incarnate, accessible form of God.
+While prapatti and saranagati are used interchangeably to denote refuge in God, samasrayana refers more specifically to refuge in an incarnate, accessible form of God.